Trading Partner Portal: China

-In California, the number eight country for FDI through foreign-owned enterprises (FOEs) is China.
-Chinese FOEs in California provide 21,673 jobs through 685 firms amounting to $1.99 billion in wages.
-The top jobs by sector are: manufacturing, wholesale trade, transport/warehousing/utilities, information, and professional and business services (World Trade Center Los Angeles FDI Report, May 2020).
+In 2020 in California, the eighth largest source of FDI through foreign-owned enterprises (FOEs) is China.
+Chinese FOEs in California provided 22,552 jobs through 807 firms amounting to $2.12 billion in wages.
+The top jobs by sector are: manufacturing, wholesale trade, transport/warehousing/utilities, professional and business services, and information (World Trade Center Los Angeles FDI Report, June 2021).